Five types of hairbands including elastic ties scrunchies and hair tie bracelets compared by a cosmetologist The Pixie Garden

 Spiral Hair Ties

 Spiral or telephone cord hair ties use a coiled plastic design that distributes tension differently than traditional elastics.
 The spiral shape means the contact with your hair happens at multiple separated points rather than one continuous band.
-This design reduces creasing and can minimize damage, though the hard plastic material still creates more friction than fabric options.
+This design reduces creasing, though the hard plastic material still creates more friction than fabric options.

 Adjustable Knot Hairbands